-The jester is an entertainer who a monarch or nobleman would employ to entertain him and his guests.
+A jester is an entertainer that a monarch or nobleman would employ to entertain him and his guests.
 These court jesters thrived in the Medieval and Renaissance eras.
-These sprightly entertainers wore hats with floppy, pointed protrusions and hanging from the tip of each protrusion was a bell.
-They also donned motley clothing (the traditional costume of the jester and Harlequin – a patchwork made up of a variety of bright colours; iconically arranged in a check pattern).
+These jovial entertainers wore hats featuring floppy, pointed protrusions, with a bell hanging from the tip of each protrusion.
+They also donned motley clothing (the traditional costume of the jester and Harlequin – a patchwork made up of a variety of bright colours, iconically arranged in a check pattern).
 Jesters were often adept at many forms of entertainment, including singing, music, storytelling, acrobatics, juggling, comedy, and magic.
 The jester is also depicted as The Fool, one of the 78 cards in a Tarot deck, which itself is similar in appearance to the Joker playing card.

 Strangely, jester-type entities commonly appear in the DMT experience.
-In DMT: The Spirit Molecule, many participants reported encountering “clowns”, “jesters”, “jokers”, and “imps” during their experiences with the substance.
+In Rick Strassman’s study on the effects of this compound, detailed in his book DMT: The Spirit Molecule (2000), many participants reported encountering “clowns”, “jesters”, “jokers”, and “imps” during their experiences.
 Many users report also describe these types of entities as ‘tricksters’.
 These entities are often engaged in elaborate and mind-boggling performances and tricks.
 The environment they inhabit can also reflect their entertaining nature, with many users finding themselves in strange dimensions that resemble a circus, carnival, or casino.
-In fact, Terence McKenna said that “the archetype of DMT is the circus”.
+In fact, Terence McKenna said that “the archetype of DMT is the circus.”

 The ultimate explanation for the appearance of jesters in the DMT experience is unclear to me.
 Nonetheless, I posit that – since they are archetypal in some sense – we can learn from these jesters.
 We can understand the trickster aspect of ourselves and find immense value in that if we dig deep enough.
 So let’s explore the meaning of the trickster.
-But first, we need to illuminate Jung’s ideas on the archetypes so we can better understand what the trickster is.
+But first, we need to illuminate Jung’s ideas on archetypes so we can better understand the nature of the trickster.

 The Jungian Archetypes